RichGit101/FSND_Linux_Server_Configuration/readme.md

 <img src="/resources_static/2connect_VM.png" >

-4) Since Full stack is a iterative process and we have a VM started the modern devops practice of taking VM snapshots.
+4) Since Full stack is an iterative process and we have a VM started on the cloud, let us indulge in the the modern devops practice of taking VM snapshots.

  <img src="/resources_static/3backup.png" >